Ficus nervosa

 Ficus nervosa is a tree in the family Moraceae which grows up to a height of 35 metres.
-It is native to southern China, Taiwan and tropical Asia.
+It is native to tropical Asia (the Indian subcontinent, Indochina, and Malesia), southern China, and Taiwan, where it grows in lowland tropical moist forests.
 The tree is grown in coffee plantations for shade.

 Subspecies

-Plants of the World Online lists:
+Plants of the World Online accepts three subspecies: